CrystalBoateng/reflexive-cogmod/README.txt

 textacy (https://textacy.readthedocs.io/en/latest/index.html)
 DB Browser for SQLite (http://sqlitebrowser.org/) is helpful for manually managing the database, but is not required.

 I'm using WinPython 3.5.4Qt5 IDLEX on Windows.
-I'm not sure if this works on other IDEs and operating systems; you may need to modify the the global variable absolute_filepath on line 17 of MAIN_read_write_recall.py, as well as other filepath information.
+I'm not sure if this works on other IDEs and operating systems.

 A working internet connection is required for this program to access webpages to read.
 Using an online proxy server or running this program in a cloud computing environment may cause complications or prevent the page's content from downloading.